-Eve Nixen, Assistant Program Director
+Eve Nixen, Director of Operations

 Eve Nixen grew up in Vancouver and completed her BA at McGill University in Montreal.
 She received a provincial grant from Quebec and self-published her debut chapbook, a collection of short stories titled Day Dreams of A Dull Girl.
 She discovered Speakeasy through the all-ages workshops and was a participant last summer.

 She is now living in Vancouver and working on a collection of poetry to release in the winter.
 Her writing incorporates fragments from everyday life woven in with blatant lies and exaggerations.

 Isabelle Jia, Director of Marketing and Communications